lukeramljak/charsibot.py/README.md

 # charsibot.py
-A Python rewrite of my JavaScript Discord bot built with [Pycord](https://pycord.dev/).
+A basic Discord bot built with [Pycord](https://pycord.dev/).
 This bot is tailored to a specific Discord server, and is not plug and play.

 ## Prerequisites
 Before running the bot, make sure you have the following installed: